pantheon-systems/solr-power/README.md

 If you're using the Solr Power plugin on Pantheon, setting up Apache Solr is as easy as enabling the Apache Solr add-on in your Pantheon dashboard.
 Once you've done so:

-1. Index your existing content by going to the plugin options screen and clicking "Execute" on "Index Searchable Post Types".
+1. Index your existing content by going to the plugin options screen and selecting the applicable **Actions**:
+   - - **Index Searchable Post Types**
 2. Search on!
 3. See the examples/templates directories for more rich implementation guidelines.